Google says employees who ignore vaccination rules will eventually be fired - ExBulletin

 Google says employees who ignore vaccination rules will eventually be fired

-Alphabet’s Google told employees that if they didn’t follow its Covid-19 vaccination rules, they would lose wages and eventually be fired, CNBC quoted an internal document on Tuesday.
-Reported.
+Alphabet’s Google told employees that they would lose wages and eventually be fired if they did not comply with the COVID-19 vaccination rules, CNBC reported on Tuesday citing internal documents.

+(Sign up for the Technology Newsletter Today’s Cache for insights on new themes where technology, business and policies intersect.
+Click here to subscribe for free.)

 According to the report, according to a memo circulated by Google leaders, employees will declare vaccination status by December 3, upload documents showing evidence, or apply for a medical or religious exemption.
 I had to.